yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

 .. ifconfig:: CONFIG_gpu_ip in ('Rogue_AXE')

-   Support for up to 2Kx2K render surfaces.

    Support for OS suspend and resume functions.
 See :doc:`/linux/How_to_Guides/Target/How_to_suspend_to_ram_on_AM62x` for more info.

-.. ifconfig:: CONFIG_gpu_ip in ('Rogue_BXS', 'Rogue_8XE')

-   Support for up to 4Kx4K render surfaces.

 Software Architecture
 =====================